History of Hungary: The Regency

 The worldwide Great Depression that began in 1929 induced a drop in the standard of living and the political mood of the country shifted further towards the right.
 In 1932, Horthy appointed Gyula Gömbös as prime minister, who changed the course of Hungarian policy towards closer cooperation with Germany and started an effort to Magyarize the few remaining ethnic minorities in Hungary.

 Gömbös signed a trade agreement with Germany that helped Hungary's economy out of depression but made Hungary dependent on the German economy.
 Adolf Hitler appealed to Hungarian desires for territorial revisionism, while extreme right-wing organizations such as the Arrow Cross Party increasingly embraced extreme Nazi policies.
 They sought the suppression and victimization of Jews.
 The government passed the First Jewish Law in 1938: the law established a quota system to limit Jewish involvement in the economy.

 In 1938, Béla Imrédy became prime minister.
 Imrédy's attempts to improve Hungary's diplomatic relations with the United Kingdom initially made him very unpopular in Germany and Italy.
 In light of Germany's Anschluss with Austria in March, he realized that he could not afford to alienate Germany and Italy.
 In the autumn of 1938, his foreign policy became very much pro-German and pro-Italian.

 Europeans from various countries relaxing in the wave pool in Budapest in 1939.

-Intent on amassing a base of power in Hungarian right wing politics, Imrédy began to suppress political rivals.
+Intent on amassing a base of power in Hungarian right-wing politics, Imrédy began to suppress political rivals.
 The increasingly influential Arrow Cross Party was harassed and eventually banned.
-As Imrédy drifted further to the right, he proposed that the government be re-organized along totalitarian lines and drafted a harsher Second Jewish Law which greatly restricted Jewish involvement in the economy, culture and society and, significantly, defined Jews by race instead of religion.
+As Imrédy drifted further to the right, he proposed that the government be reorganized along totalitarian lines and drafted a harsher Second Jewish Law which greatly restricted Jewish involvement in the economy, culture and society and, significantly, defined Jews by race instead of religion.
 This definition significantly and negatively altered the status of those who had formerly converted from Judaism to Christianity.